frozeman/feindura-flat-file-cms/README.md

 ### REQUIREMENTS
 * PHP >= 5.2.3 (Safe Mode OFF, when PHP user is different than the FTP user)
-* apache with mod_rewrite modul if you want to have speaking URLs
+* apache with mod_rewrite modul if you want to have speaking URLs like: "domain.com/pages/welcome.html"

 ### APPROPRIATE USES
 It's not tested yet, but it should work well on websites with up to 100 vistiors per Minute.